-Our lead Home inspector Philip Gaither is certified by interNACHI as a certified CMI Master Home inspector, and certified mold inspector trained in inspecting for the possible presence of apparent microbial growth or mold (situations that are possibly conducive to mold or mold growth), and air quality/mold testing in residential and commercial buildings, and certified by interNACHI as an indoor air consultant/mold inspector and the IAC2 (the international association of certified indoor air consultants) as an indoor air consultant.
+Our lead Home inspector Philip Gaither is certified by interNACHI as a certified CMI Master Home inspector, and an interNACHI certified mold inspector, trained in inspecting for the possible presence of apparent microbial growth or possible mold (situations that are possibly conducive to mold or mold growth), and air quality/mold testing in residential and commercial buildings, and certified by interNACHI as an indoor air consultant/mold inspector and the IAC2 (the international association of certified indoor air consultants) as an indoor air consultant.

 Air Quality/mold testing (air cassette) sampling Pricing:

 Air Quality/mold testing (air cassette) sampling with a Home inspection- from $300